hjrnunes/clj-liblinear/README.markdown

 This is a fork of lynaghk's clj-liblinear, with some minor changes:
 1. support for liblinear-java's bias parameter
 2. regression tests (currently managed somewhat problematically)
-3. (soon:) support for other input formats (striving to be more memory-efficient in case of nonsparse large datasets).
+3. support for an additional input format (more memory-efficient in case of nonsparse large datasets): clojure.core.matrix.impl.dataset

 Notes:
 1. Currently the regression tests fail for the algorithm of type